 What is Ulcerative Colitis?

 Ulcerative colitis (UC) is a disease marked by inflammation of the lining of the colon and rectum, together known as the large intestine.
-This inflammation causes irritation in the lining of the large intestine which leads to the symptoms of UC.
+This inflammation causes irritation in the lining of the large intestine, which leads to the symptoms of UC.
 Though UC always affects the lowest part of the large intestine (the rectum), in some patients it can be present throughout the entire colon.
-UC belongs to a group of diseases called inflammatory bowel diseases which also includes Crohn's disease (CD).
-Though it was once thought that UC and CD were two different diseases, as many as 10% of patients may have features of both diseases and this is called indeterminate colitis.
+UC belongs to a group of diseases called inflammatory bowel diseases, which also includes Crohn’s disease (CD).
+Though it was once thought that UC and CD were two different diseases, as many as 10% of patients may have features of both diseases, and this is called indeterminate colitis.
 It is important to note that inflammatory bowel disease (IBD) is different from irritable bowel syndrome (IBS).

 - What are the symptoms of UC?

 The symptoms of ulcerative colitis depend on the severity of inflammation and the amount of the colon that is affected by the disease.
 In patients with mild to moderate inflammation, symptoms can include rectal bleeding, diarrhea, mild abdominal cramping, stool urgency, and tenesmus (discomfort and the feeling that you have not completely emptied your rectum after a bowel movement).
 When more severe inflammation is present, patients often develop fever, dehydration, severe abdominal pain, weight loss, loss of appetite or growth retardation (in children and adolescents with UC).
 Individuals with moderate or severe inflammation may also have to wake up at night to have bowel movements and may lose control of bowel movements.
-Some of the symptoms of UC may be non-specific and could be caused by other diseases such as Crohn's disease, irritable bowel syndrome, or infection.
-Your doctor can help determine the cause of your symptoms and should be consulted should you experience a significant change in your symptoms.
+Some of the symptoms of UC may be non-specific and could be caused by other diseases such as Crohn’s disease, irritable bowel syndrome, or infection.
+Your doctor can help determine the cause of your symptoms and should be consulted if you experience a significant change in your symptoms.